The Reason Atlético Madrid Changed Hotel Ahead of Arsenal Showdown

 Diego Simeone has disclosed that Atlético Madrid have switched hotels ahead of their crucial clash, and joked the decision was made to save money.

-The Spanish side, currently tied 1-1 with Arsenal FC after the first leg, are preparing for Tuesday’s decisive encounter.
+The Spanish side, currently tied 1-1 with Arsenal after the first leg, are preparing for Tuesday’s decisive encounter.

 Source: Getty Images

-Why Atlético changed hotel ahead of Arsenal showdown
+Why Atlético changed hotel before Arsenal tie

 Atleti had previously stayed at the London Marriott Hotel Regents Park before suffering a 4-0 defeat to Mikel Arteta’s side during the league phase in October.